 Medical College of Wisconsin, USA

-Gabriela Gheorghe is board certifi ed in hematopathology in addition to pediatric pathology and anatomic and clinical pathology.
-For the last 4 years, Gheorghe has provided hematopathology expertise to the Children Hospital of Wisconsin.
-A graduate of Institutul de Medicina Timisoara, Romania, Gheorghe is a Director of Hematology at the CHW, has published several papers in reputed Journals and is an active member of the Society for Pediatric Pathology and Children’s Oncology Group.
+Gabriela Gheorghe is board certified in hematopathology in addition to pediatric pathology and anatomic and clinical pathology.
+Currently, she is working as a Hematopathology Expert at the Children’s Hospital of Wisconsin.
+A graduate of University of Medicine and Pharmacy Timisoara, Romania,she is a Director of Hematology and Flow Cytometry at The CHW.She has published several papers in reputed journals and is an active member of the Society for Pediatric Pathology and Children’s Oncology Group.
 She is involved in pathology residents, pediatric hematology/oncology fellows and hematopathology fellows teaching.